chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-4.md

 - **User Input:** Financial advisors enter client investment data to model.
 - **Calculations:** Model calculates investment portfolio based on data provided by user.
-- **Formatting:** Model formats potfolio values into intelligible report that the advisor can print and present to client.
+- **Formatting:** Model formats potfolio values into intelligible report that advisors can print and present to clients.

 ## Sample Input